The Great Chocolate Debate: Is It Dangerous Or Isn’t It?

 Keeping Your Dog Safe

-To avoid your dog suffering from chocolate intoxication, it’s important to keep chocolate well out of the dog’s reach, especially baking chocolate or dark chocolate.
+To avoid your dog suffering from chocolate poisoning, it’s important to keep chocolate well out of the dog’s reach, especially baking chocolate or dark chocolate.
 And to clean up any spills quickly and carefully.

 Make sure visitors to your home are aware of the rules around dogs and chocolate.
 High risk times for poisoning are Christmas and Easter when in the general chaos of family celebrations, it’s easy for mistakes to be made.